-- LAMP is a pilot and research project of the Karlsruhe Institute of Technology (KIT) in cooperation with the energy retailer Energie Südwest AG and the hardware and software company LO3 Energy.
+- LAMP is a pilot and research project of the Karlsruhe Institute of Technology (KIT) in cooperation with the energy retailer Energie Südwest AG and the software company Selfbits GmbH.

 - We provide 20 households with a blockchain-based trading platform.
 Thus, the locally produced green energy can be traded among each other.

 - Via an app, the households can adjust their personal electricity mix, according to their individual price setting for locally generated renewable energy, and can also sell their generated energy.
 The trading itself is handled on the platform by automatic agents in the background.

 - Generation and consumption data are collected via special smart meters and stored on a blockchain.
 The app also gives each participant access to their individual trading and load data.

 - We examine the resulting market prices for locally produced electricity from renewable energy sources, the market mechanism and the acceptance of the participants of local energy markets.

 LAMP is the first implementation of a local energy market in Germany.
 The project is leading the decentralization of the energy markets in the course of the energy spills of Germany.
 More information about LAMP can be found here.

 LAMP was selected in 2018 as one of the 4 most innovative ideas for future quarters and nominated for the NEO Award of the Technology Region Karlsruhe (https://technologieregion-karlsruhe.de/wir-ueber-uns/neo2018.html).
 Take a look at our application video here: